-- Paragraph 14 of the NPPF states that the planning decisions should result in the approval of planning applications, where they conform with the requirements of the development plans and in cases where the development plan is absent, silent or out of date, the application should be approved provided that the benefits significantly and demonstrably outweigh any adverse impacts unless the development is contrary to the requirements of the NPPF. - Paragraph 17 sets out the overarching aims of the planning system and in particular identifies that there is a need to take into account the different roles and characters of areas, whilst recognising the intrinsic character of the countryside.
+- 5.5 Paragraph 14 of the NPPF states that the planning decisions should result in the approval of planning applications, where they conform with the requirements of the development plans and in cases where the development plan is absent, silent or out of date, the application should be approved provided that the benefits significantly and demonstrably outweigh any adverse impacts unless the development is contrary to the requirements of the NPPF. - 5.6 Paragraph 17 sets out the overarching aims of the planning system and in particular identifies that there is a need to take into account the different roles and characters of areas, whilst recognising the intrinsic character of the countryside.
 In addition, it is necessary to secure high quality design and a good standard of amenity.
-It is also a requirement to proactively drive and support sustainable economic growth in order to deliver the needed business and industrial developments. - 5.6 This requirement is elaborated within paragraph 18 where it is stated that there is a commitment to securing economic growth through the creation of jobs, whilst in paragraph 20 it is noted that there is a requirement for Local Authorities to support development which meets the needs of modern businesses. - 5.7 Paragraph 35 requires that new developments accommodate the efficient delivery of goods and supplies, whilst creating safe and secure layouts which minimise conflicts between traffic and cyclists or pedestrians. - 5.8 Of further relevance is paragraph 109, which requires the protection and enhancement of landscapes in addition to minimising impacts on biodiversity and providing net gains in biodiversity where possible.
-Planning decisions should aim to avoid noise from giving rise to significant adverse impacts on health and quality of life as a result of new development in accordance with Paragraph 123 and should limit the impact of light pollution in accordance with Paragraph 125. - 5.9 Paragraph 131 states that Local Planning Authorities should take account of the desirability of sustaining and enhancing the significance of heritage assets.
+It is also a requirement to proactively drive and support sustainable economic growth in order to deliver the needed business and industrial developments. - 5.7 This requirement is elaborated within paragraph 18 where it is stated that there is a commitment to securing economic growth through the creation of jobs, whilst in paragraph 20 it is noted that there is a requirement for Local Authorities to support development which meets the needs of modern businesses. - 5.8 Paragraph 32 states that developments should only be resisted in those instances where there would be a severe cumulative impact on the transport system.
+The implication of this is that schemes where there would be a neutral impact on the highway system or where there would be an impact that can be successfully mitigated (such as through planning conditions or a legal agreement) thereby creating a nil detriment scheme are therefore acceptable. - 5.9 Paragraph 35 requires that new developments accommodate the efficient delivery of goods and supplies, whilst creating safe and secure layouts which minimise conflicts between traffic and cyclists or pedestrians. - 5.10 Of further relevance is paragraph 109, which requires the protection and enhancement of landscapes in addition to minimising impacts on biodiversity and providing net gains in biodiversity where possible.
+Planning decisions should aim to avoid noise from giving rise to significant adverse impacts on health and quality of life as a result of new development in accordance with Paragraph 123 and should limit the impact of light pollution in accordance with Paragraph 125.

+5.11 Paragraph 131 states that Local Planning Authorities should take account of the desirability of sustaining and enhancing the significance of heritage assets.
 When considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation (paragraph 132); consent should be refused when substantial harm to or total loss of significance would be caused unless substantial public benefits would be achieved (paragraph 133).
 The effect of an application upon the significance of a non-designated heritage asset shall be taken into account with balanced judgement being required in decision-making as regards the scale of any harm or loss to its significance (paragraph 135).

-5.10 West Northamptonshire Joint Core Strategy (2014)
+5.12 West Northamptonshire Joint Core Strategy (2014)